visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Changing Baseline Configuration
 """""""""""""""""""""""""""""""
 One weakness with this approach to testing is revealed when it becomes necessary to change the configuration used to compute the baselines.
-For example, moving VisIt_'s testing system to a different hardware platform or updating to a newer compiler or third-party library such as VTK, may result in a slew of minor variations in the results.
+For example, moving VisIt_'s testing system to a different hardware platform or updating to a newer compiler or third party library such as VTK, may result in a slew of minor variations in the results.
 Under these circumstances, we are confronted with having to individually assess possibly thousands of *minor* image differences to rigorously determine whether the new result is in fact *good* or whether some kind of issue or bug is being revealed.

 In practice, we use fuzzy matching (see below) to filter out *minor* variations from *major* ones and then focus our efforts only on fully understanding the *major* cases.